-Changing addictive behavior takes work, time, and most of all patience.
-The struggle eventually dissipates and your new life turns into a day-to-day routine again, but until it does, you have to remember to take it one day at a time.
-Fortunately, it doesn’t have to be all pain before you gain; to tap into happiness throughout the process, take a moment to recommit to these simple but powerful steps.
+Changing addictive behavior takes work, time, and—most of all—patience.
+The struggle does eventually dissipate, and your new life turns into a day-to-day routine again, but until it does, you have to remember to take it one day at a time.
+Fortunately, it doesn’t have to be all pain before you gain.
+To find happiness in the recovery process, take a moment to recommit to these simple but powerful steps.